SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

 The **PropertyPaneAsyncDropdown** class implements the standard SharePoint Framework **IPropertyPaneField** interface using the **IPropertyPaneAsyncDropdownProps** interface as a contract for its public properties that can be set from inside the web part.
-The class contains three public properties defined by the **IPropertyPaneField** interface: **type**, which for a custom property pane control must be set to **IPropertyPaneFieldType.Custom**, **targetProperty** which is used to specify the name of the web part property to be used with this control, and **properties** which can be used to define control-specific properties.
+The class contains the following three public properties defined by the **IPropertyPaneField** interface:

+ * **type**: Must be set to **IPropertyPaneFieldType.Custom** for a custom property pane control.
+ * **targetProperty**: Used to specify the name of the web part property to be used with the control.
+ * **properties**: Used to define control-specific properties.

 Notice how the **properties** property is of the internal **IPropertyPaneAsyncDropdownInternalProps** type rather than the public **IPropertyPaneAsyncDropdownProps** interface implemented by the class.
 This is on purpose so that the **properties** property can define the **onRender** method required by the SharePoint Framework.
 If the **onRender** method was a part of the public **IPropertyPaneAsyncDropdownProps** interface then, when using the asynchronous dropdown control in the web part, you would be required to assign a value to it inside the web part, which isn't desirable.

 The **PropertyPaneAsyncDropdown** class defines a public **render** method which can be used to repaint the control.
-This is useful for example when you have cascading dropdowns where the value set in one determines the available options in another.
-By calling the **render** method after selecting an item, you can have the dependant dropdown load available options.
-For this to work you have to make React think that the control has changed.
+This is useful in situations such as when you have cascading dropdowns where the value set in one determines the options available in another.
+By calling the **render** method after selecting an item, you can have the dependent dropdown load available options.
+For this to work you have to make React detect that the control has changed.
 This is done by setting the value of the **stateKey** to the current date.
 Using this trick, every time the **onRender** method is called, the component will not only be re-rendered but it will also update its available options.

 ## Use the asynchronous dropdown property pane control in the web part

-With the asynchronous dropdown property pane control ready, the next step is to use it inside the web part allowing users to use it to select a list.
+With the asynchronous dropdown property pane control ready, the next step is to use it inside the web part allowing users to select a list.

 ### Add list info interface

-To pass information about available lists around in a consistent manner define an interface that will represent information about a list.
-In the **src/webparts/listItems** folder create a new file called **IListInfo.ts** and set its contents to:
+To pass information about available lists around in a consistent manner, define an interface that will represent information about a list.
+In the **src/webparts/listItems** folder create a new file named **IListInfo.ts** and enter the following code:

 ```ts
 export interface IListInfo {